impredicative/irc-rss-feed-bot/README.md

 of entries from JSON.
 Before using, it can be tested in the form [here](http://jmespath.org/).
 * **`pandas`**: This is a string command evaluated using [pandas](https://pandas.pydata.org/) for extracting a dataframe of entries.
 The raw content is made available as a file-like object named `file`.
+This extractor uses [`eval`](https://docs.python.org/3/library/functions.html?#eval) which is unsafe, and therefore its use must be confirmed to be safe.

 ##### Conditional
 The sample configuration above contains examples of these: